amaljkovic/pixel-art-app/README.md

-A collaborative pixel art drawing app.
+A collaborative pixel art drawing app where multiple authenticated users can draw on the same canvas, similiar to Google Docs.

 ## Backend (port 3000 REST & 8080 WebSocket)
 npm start